Metropolitan District Homeowners’ Rights Task Force

 HOA denied request for handrail

-by seniorgeek, 12 months ago
+by seniorgeek, over 2 years ago

 I submitted a request to install a handrail just outside our property the steps on the HOA property.
 They denied my request sayin I can't have a handrail on HOA property.